mehdinathani/Python-GIAIC-Assignment-Secure-Data-Encryption/README.md

 🔒 Secure Data Encryption System
 A super dope web app built with Python and Streamlit to encrypt and decrypt secret messages securely.
 It’s like a digital vault for your data, with extra security features to keep hackers out. 🛡️
-✨ Features
+🌐 Live Demo
+Try the app live at https://datalock-mehdinathani.streamlit.app/!
+No setup needed—just jump in and start encrypting! 🚀 ✨ Features

 Encrypt & Store: Type a message and a passkey to encrypt it into a secret code.